This post may contain affiliate links.

 Instagram: @theloopylamb #Cactusreindeer

-Get an ad-free PDF version of this pattern for a small fee HERE and help me keep my patterns free.
+Get an ad-free PDF version of this pattern for a small fee HERE on Etsy and HERE on Ravelry to help me keep my patterns free.

 Skill Level: Intermediate